icai/icai.github.io/README.markdown

-## A blog with Jekyll 3
+## A blog using Jekyll 3

-Had convert Octpress 2 to Jekyll 3
+###Theme

+Current theme based on  [Shashank Mehta](https://shashankmehta.in/archive/2012/greyshade.html).

+Use Bootstrap 3 to rewrite.

+###Octopress Rakefile

+Keep Octopress 2 Rakefile task

+###sprockets Assets

+use Ruby Sprockets to handle asset files.